How to Write a Song Chorus with a Killer Lyrical Hook – 17 Tips You Need to Know

 Repeating the vocal hook line is a good idea and consistent in a lot of hit songs but changing the delivery and phrasing is key, it must flow and be catchy to be a killer hook.

-Change the song chorus dynamics
+#7 Change the dynamics

 If you play a song the whole way through with exactly the same dynamics, your audience will tune out without realising it so make sure to keep it varied.